Lerc/canvas_tab/README.md

 ComfyUI canvas editor page

 ## Updates
+ - 2023-12-23 Added tool to scale and rotate layers (Hotkey is T,  doubleClick on image to toggle between Rotate and Scale mode)
  - 2023-12-4  Added hotkeys for Brush Radius,  Added Duplicate Layer button.
 Ctrl-Click duplicates the target layer.
  - 2023-12-2  Added Trigger Queue on change toggle.
  - 2023-11-30 Added  "Replace Targeted Layer" as an input mode,  right click on a layer to set it as target to be replaced